Varun-Haris/Face-detection-using-probabilistic-modelling/README.md

 * Running the models --> The main driver code for all the codes is written in the driver.py file.
 The model to be trained can be specifed as a command line arguement.
 To get the possible arugements, on on the terminal type *driver.py help*.

+# Face-detection-using-Adaboost-and-haar-feature-extraction

+This project was to build a face detection module by extracting Haar-like features from the image boost these features using the adaptive boosting algorithm (Adaboost).
+Adaboost is a congregation of weak classifiers (each having accuracy better than a random guess, greater than 0.5) to give one strong classifier.
+The strong classifier finally choses the class of the image by taking into account the weights and polarity (correct/incorrect classification).